-The bill increases the application fee for the permit to carry a handgun from \$20 to \$200.
-In the case of an application made to the chief of police of a municipality, \$150 of the fee is to be retained by the municipality to defray the costs of investigation, administration, and processing of the permit to carry a handgun applications.
+The bill increases the fee associated with the permit to carry a handgun from \$20 to \$200.
+In the case of an application made to the chief police officer of a municipality, \$150 of the fee is to be retained by the municipality to defray the costs of investigation, administration, and processing of the permit to carry a handgun applications.
 The remaining \$50 is to be deposited with the superintendent.
 Any fees submitted to the superintendent are to be deposited into the Victims of Crime Compensation Office account.

 Fine and penalty payments - This bill establishes penalties for various offenses related to the permit to carry a handgun.
-In establishing the new third degree crimes, fourth degree crimes, and disorderly persons offenses, the bill creates the potential for recurring State and municipal revenue gains.
+In establishing the crimes of the second, third, and fourth degree, and disorderly persons offenses, the bill creates the potential for recurring State and municipal revenue gains.

-Under the bill, it would be a third degree crime to carry any firearm or weapon in certain locations.
-In creating a new crime of the third degree, the bill could potentially generate increased recurring State revenue gains.
+Under the bill, it would be a crime of the second degree to carry a destructive device in certain locations and a crime of the third degree to carry a firearm in certain locations.
+In creating new crimes of the second and third degree, the bill could potentially generate increased recurring State revenue gains.
+Crimes of the second degree are punishable by a term of imprisonment of five to 10 years, a fine of up to \$150,000, or both.
 Crimes of the third degree are punishable by a term of imprisonment of three to five years, a fine of up to \$15,000, or both.